Start your own TV channel

 How does this compare with online Roku channel builder services?

-Unlike DIY online Roku app builder services, Frontlayer is a video streaming platform covering everything you need to not only create and launch your Roku channel, but also to host, manage and distribute your media content including pre-recorded and live through our global CDN.
+Unlike DIY online Roku app builder services or a generic Roku channel creator, Frontlayer is a video streaming platform covering everything you need to not only create and launch your Roku channel, but also to host, manage and distribute your media content including pre-recorded and live through our global CDN.
 Our team will handle the entire process for creating your Roku channel and you won't need to deal with any of the technical aspects at all.

 Can I publish videos?